 No free calling based on contacts |

-Attributes must be something you can categorize, but they don’t have to be numeric.
+Attributes must be something you can categorize but don’t have to be numeric.
 Note that the attributes include brand, price, and various product features.
-Through conjoint analysis, you gain insights into the value of your brand and the value of product features, and determine price sensitivity.
+Through conjoint analysis, you gain insights into your brand’s value and product features’ value, and determine price sensitivity.

 Conjoint analysis survey questions could take a variety of forms, depending on your study objective, but the most common type of question would be: